weltonhack/maven-electron-plugin/README.md

 # maven-electron-plugin
-An electron app generator for java app frontend.
+An electron offline module generator for java app frontend.